Bolton presses key aides to Venezuela's Maduro to abandon him

 Speaking at the White House during a day of anti-government protests in Venezuela, Bolton named Venezuelan Defense Minister Vladimir Padrino, Supreme Court chief judge Maikel Moreno and presidential guard commander Ivan Rafael Hernandez Dala as having told the opposition that Maduro needed to give up power to opposition leader Juan Guaido.

+Guaido on Tuesday made his strongest call yet to the military to help him oust Maduro, and violence broke out at anti-government protests as the country hit a new crisis point after years of political and economic chaos.

+Several dozen armed troops accompanying Guaido clashed with soldiers supporting Maduro at a rally outside the La Carlota air base in Caracas, but the incident fizzled out and did not appear to be part of an immediate attempt by the opposition to take power through military force.

-Reporting By Matt Spetalnick; Editing by Chizu Nomiyama
+Reporting by Matt Spetalnick, Roberta Rampton and Tim Ahmann in Washington; Editing by Chizu Nomiyama and James Dalgleish